 Just like the nails on your hands and feet, ducks have nails sheathed in keratin on their feet.
 And just like us, this consistently growing material needs to be maintained for their health.
-A duck in a sanctuary environment of frequent straw and dirt underfoot probably does not have enough rough surfaces to naturally wear down their nails, so you should plan on a light trimming when you conduct a duck health examination.
+A duck in a sanctuary environment of frequent straw and dirt underfoot might not have enough rough surfaces to naturally wear down their nails, so you should plan to assess their nail length and trim as needed when you conduct a duck health examination.

 Signs You Should Step In

 You should schedule a trimming if a duck’s toenails grow to the length where they begin to grow far past their toe tips, become dangerously sharp, begin to curl, or become ingrown (sometimes in circumstances where they don’t have enough hard surfaces to scratch against, sometimes by virtue of their genetics).